 A study of the use of the word ‘Ger’ in Scripture reveals a totally different concept of a stranger who was required to fall under the same Torah Requirements as the Hebrew, amongst whom they sojourned.

 This ‘Ger’ concept started with the large masse of Egyptians who left Egypt together with the 12 Tribes of Israel.
-It developed over time to the totally opposite that is understood of it today (In the Torah, is the ‘Ger’ ever a Convert? – Prof. Ishay Rosen-Zvi is Professor of Rabbinic Literature in the department of Jewish Philosophy and Talmud at Tel-Aviv University.
+It developed over time to the total opposite that is understood of it today (In the Torah, is the ‘Ger’ ever a Convert? – Prof. Ishay Rosen-Zvi is Professor of Rabbinic Literature in the department of Jewish Philosophy and Talmud at Tel-Aviv University.
 A comprehensive overview of the development of the Biblical ‘Ger’ concept in Jewish history to this day.).
-Today, the modern Rabbinic concept of a Ger is: a stranger, who is not required to observe Torah and who is not really welcome to become intrinsic part of Judah or Torah Judaism.
+Today, the modern Rabbinic concept of a Ger is: a stranger, who is not required to observe Torah and who is not really welcome to become an intrinsic part of Judah or Torah Judaism.
 Gerim are kept at arm’s length from Torah Judaism by a popular modern definition.
 According to a highly complicated series of interwoven definitions and discriminations, a Ger is preferred to become a Noahide, at best, with the obligation to 7 laws only – which exclude Shabbat observance.
 A main influence in the development of this concept was, of course, the persecution of Jews throughout millennia, for what they believed of the Word of God.
 The developing forming bond was that of self-protection of the Torah nation and its culture – certainly a vitally necessary and commendable goal.

 Today, however, totally at odds with the shaping trends of history, we are coming face to face with the Divine Program of Restoration – i.e. Reconciliation with the hidden and yet developing inner embryo, the core of required Redemption (Geulah).